How to Fix “401 Unauthorized Access” Error? [7 Methods]

 Step 8: The value of the “WWW-Authenticate” header will indicate the authentication method to be used, such as “Basic”, “Digest”, or others.

-You can also refer to HTTP Authentication Scheme Registry for more information about page authentication methods.
+You can also refer to the HTTP Authentication Scheme Registry for more information about page authentication methods.

 Comparison: 401 vs 403 Error